-The Company also has an unused line of credit of €0.7 million (or approximately \$0.9 million) which is available until August 31, 2007, after which the amount available decreases to €0.6 million (or approximately \$0.8 million) and is available until June 30, 2010.
+The Company also has an unused line of credit of €0.6 million (or approximately \$0.8 million) which is available until June 30, 2010.
+This line of credit is secured with accounts receivable.

 Product Warranty

 The Company generally provides a one-year warranty on its power electronic converters, commencing upon installation.
 A provision is recorded upon revenue recognition to Costs of revenue for estimated warranty expense based on historical experience.